-My work is usually assembled pieces from found objects producing diverse and interesting finished pieces.
+I work with found objects that have a history using them to create assemblages, dioramas and mosaics.
 I try to use objects that have a certain age and history and the more unusual the better.
 Old worn toys in particular can suggest various scenarios / dioramas and constructions.
 I use and collect old glass domes and cases and use old frames as ‘containers’ for my work.
 I also have a love and interest in natural history, bones and taxidermy which I also use in my work.
 I hope to place my work in a garden and add a mysterious element to the environment.

 My work is mainly inspired by travel and nature.
 Landscapes, views, flowers and trees are my most common subjects.
 Sometimes I am inspired by a small detail – the texture of bark, a shell or an interesting leaf.
+More recently I am enjoying working on local landscapes, dramatic skies and beautiful views.
 Initially, I like to use unpredictable media such as inks and dyes.
 I then use a variety of techniques to add detail from drawing and painting to collage and stitch.
-I am especially fond of free machine embroidery and use this in much the same way as I draw.
+I am especially fond of free machine embroidery and use this in much the same ways as I draw.

 Facebook and twitter sites @HaveANiceClay